OmkarHub56/OmkarHub56/README.md

 ![alt text](https://github.com/OmkarHub56/OmkarHub56/blob/main/Android-Logo.png?raw=true)

-- ### I have always been keen to learn the behind the scenes of an Android app right from the day I played my first mobile game.
+- The curiosity of what exactly happens behind a complex mobile application or a multi player shooting game when the user interacts with it led me to taking Android app development as my career option
+- I have been building android apps for the last 10 months with one on the play store as well 💪.
+Had a great time learning quite a bit in the process
+- Recently, I have also started to look up to open source projects and trying to contribute in them
-- ### I am looking for internship opportunities for the same.
+- I am also looking for some internship opportunities so as to get my hands on to professional environment.
+I would be really gratefull if you could help me out with the same
-- ### We can collab as well.
-I would be more than happy to work on an app together.
-- ### I have 10 months of experience in developing apps.
-- ### Connect with me on Linkedin.

 .
   .